How to Respond a USCIS Request for Evidence (RFE)?

 Common reasons that people get an RFE

-There are many and varied reasons that foreign nationals will get an RFE letter from the USCIS.
+There are many and varied reasons that applicants will get an RFE letter from the USCIS.
 The justification may be as simple as the fact that a submitted translated document did not include a certificate of translation.

 Other RFEs, such as those in the category of business immigration or working visa, may state that the current evidence supplied by the professional did not show that they met each and every criterion required for the employment-based visa.
 Other USCIS rationales for issuing an RFE include the following: